 It is nothing new that the entire transport industry is facing major changes.
-This heavily fossil-fuelled industry must become greener, and everything from passenger cars to aircraft will have to adapt to renewable fuels.
+This heavily fossil-fuelled industry must become greener, and everything from passenger cars to aircrafts will have to adapt to renewable fuels.
 The boating industry in general has not been a forerunner in this transition.
 Major obstacles are shortcomings in infrastructure and demands for speed and safety.
 Now the Swedish Sea Rescue Society takes big steps forward with a project funded by the Swedish Postcode Lottery (Drömprojektet).

 - We will build a smaller rescue boat with electric motors and fully retractable foils.
 It will be a flexible, easy-to-manoeuvre boat that will be an easy choice when the life-saving volunteers go on assignments, says Josef Carlsson D’Costa at the Swedish Sea Rescue Society.

 In order to make this happen Swedish Sea Rescue Society have teamed up with SSPA Sweden AB, KTH (Royal Institute of Technology), ZPARQ, Micropower, Trafikverket and Aston Harald, in a project called “ELINN – ELectric INNovation”.
 The project is funded by the Swedish Energy Agency and it´s project partners.

 The Swedish Sea Rescue Society is involved in approximately 90 percent of all sea rescues in Sweden.
 It is estimated that 95 percent of theses assignments could be carried out in fossil-free operations.

 One big problem for emission-free operations is the battery range.
 In a sea rescue boat, there will be a moment 22: longer range requires more batteries; which gives a heavy hull that requires more energy to move quickly; which requires even more batteries.